-Correlation policy allows you to correlate the similar threats over a network into a single Situation to reduce the network traffic and improve the efficiency of a support team to mitigate the issues faster.
+Correlation policy allows you to correlate similar threats over a network into a single Situation to reduce network traffic and improve the efficiency of a support team to mitigate the issues faster.
 Use the correlation feature to respond in real time to threats over a large network.

-Correlation policy uses the different time windows (Open, Fixed, and Sliding) to provide a gap between one signal to another in order to correlate similar signals.
+Correlation policy uses the different time windows (open, fixed, and sliding) to provide a gap between one signal to another in order to correlate similar signals.

 - Open: No time is given for correlation of signals